-Figure 13.
+Figure 12.
 Colors shown anomalies in the DJF 1985-2015 climatological mean zonal winds at 30 hPa in the CUBIC (right), QUADRATIC (middle) and LINEAR (left) experiments, relative to MERRA-2.
 Results for both C180 (top) and C360 (bottom) experiments are shown.

-#4.
-The degradation of upwelling statistics manifest in AMIPs, also translate to degradations in configurations of GEOS in which the meteorological fields are constrained or "replayed" to MERRA-2.
+#3.
+The degradation of upwelling statistics manifest in AMIPs, also translate to degradations in DAS configurations of GEOS.